Rebuilding Self-Service in a Legacy B2B SaaS Infrastructure

 Invoice creation = confirmed purchase intent.

-Dependency on legacy billing states in the early flow was minimized.
+Minimize dependency on legacy billing states during early flow.

 Implemented changes: